lboller/jadd/README.md

 ### `assign_defaults_addin`

 The `assign_defaults_addin` helps you develop and debug a function.
 Scenario: you're working on a function and need to walk through the body as if it were top-level code.
 But it is a PITA to set all the arguments to their default values.
 So you just fiddle with the function at arms length, convinced you can spot the problem and fix it this way.
 Sure you can.

-Select the argument section of your function definition and *Addins > Assign default values* will make assignments to the global environment.
+Define your function.
+Select its name and *Addins > Assign default values* will make assignments to the global environment.
 Arguments that have a default will be set to that value.
 Arguments with no default are ignored -- you must set those to something sensible yourself.
 And `...` must be dropped, so have fun with that too!
+Fix your function.
 When you're feeling lucky, restart R to clean out global environment and load/test the function properly.
-I tried to allow for some sloppiness with the selection, but I'm sure there's room for improvement.

 To use this addin: